sisihagen/website/content/en/blog/2019/11/julian-assange-is-a-journalist.md

 title: "Julian Assange is a Journalist"
 date: 2019-11-23
 tags: "Media"
+geo: "Europe"
+draft: false
 shorttext: "If it fits with the enemy image is fought for the Journalist, the Journalist attacks the Western world image of being better he is enemy to politics and media."
-draft: false
 lang: en
 cover: "media"
 ---